google/kctf/docs/google-cloud.md

 ## Expose your challenge to the internet

 In order to expose your challenge to the internet, you must mark it as public.
-Edit the `challenge.yaml` file, or run the command below:
+To do so, edit the `challenge.yaml` file, or run the command below:
 ```bash
 sed -i s/public:\ false/public:\ true/ challenge.yaml
 ```